aflin/rampart/docs/source/rampart-server.rst

 * The mapped callback is run every time the client sends data over the websocket.

-* Headers and any GET/POST variables are set once upon connection in the ``req`` object.
-Subsequent connections supply the same ``req`` object every time new data from the client is received.
+* Headers and any GET/POST variables are set once in the ``req`` object and are provided in the callback when the client first connects.
+Subsequent callbacks are supplied with the same ``req`` object every time new data from the client is received.

-* Replies to the connected clinetmay be returned asynchronously using :ref:`rampart.event <rampart-main:rampart.event>` functions or :ref:`setTimeout <rampart-main:setTimeout()>`.
+* Replies to the connected client may be returned asynchronously using :ref:`rampart.event <rampart-main:rampart.event>` functions or :ref:`setTimeout <rampart-main:setTimeout()>`.